Psychotic Disorder Due to Another Medical Condition

 VIEW PROFESSIONAL VERSION

-Treating the medical condition often reduces the severity of psychotic symptoms, but some people also need specific treatment for the psychotic symptoms.
+Treating the general medical condition often reduces the severity of psychotic symptoms, but some people also need specific treatment for the psychotic symptoms.

 quizzes_lightbulb_red